MapleLeaves-7/Book-Recommendations/README.md

 python search/index_data.py --all -b 1000
 ```

+### Local testing: `output_local.py`

-`output_local.py` indexes the data with default arguments into the search engine and outputs the indexed data as a json file.
+Indexes the data with default arguments into the search engine and outputs the indexed data as a json file.

 ## 5. Website